Let us listen to Heidegger himself introducing the question concerning the political:

 In Plato's Politei/a justice is first treated in considering intercourse among men as that state of affairs in which each member of the community is allocated what is due to him, i.e. each has 'his own'.
 (331e, 332c).
 This definition is modified several times, but leads repeatedly into dead ends or a)pori/ai, so that Socrates finally proposes that justice be sought not in the individual but in the larger context of an entire po/lij (368e).
 How a po/lij is set up, its constitution, is its politei/a, its polity, its civil order for the intercourse among its citizens in practical everyday life.
 This polity should be such that it is just, i.e. that beings are allocated to each individual in a fair and equitable manner so that the whole remains in joint.
 The polity being in joint and just means that a fair and equitable allotment of the goods for living well has been achieved both on the whole and in particular relations.
 As far as I know, Heidegger nowhere investigates the phenomenon of fair and equitable allotment of goods within the practical sociation of everyday life.
 His commentary on Plato's Politei/a in Volume 54 of the Gesamtausgabe does not mention practical social relations, but concentrates on the phenomenon of a)lh/qeia.

-Humans "lacking much" should not be understood simply as humans naturally needing, by virtue of essential somatic constitution, means of subsistence such as food, clothing and shelter even such needs arise only in an historical context of a way of living together , but must be rather understood as comprising everything that humans lack upon which they can set their heart's desire where such lack and desire only arise from the usages of an historically shared way of life.
-What humans lack includes material goods of all kinds, but also the more intangible goods of recognition, esteem, honour, as Aristotle, for instance, explicates in the fifth book of his Nicomachean Ethics.
+Humans "lacking much" should not be understood simply as humans naturally needing, by virtue of essential somatic constitution, means of subsistence such as food, clothing and shelter even such needs arise only in an historical context of a way of living together , but must be understood rather as comprising everything that humans lack upon which they can set their heart's desire where such lack and desire only arise from the usages of an historically shared way of life.
+What humans lack includes material goods of all kinds, but also and especially the more intangible goods of recognition, esteem, honour, i.e. being valued and estimated by others, timh/, as Aristotle famously explicates in the fifth book of his Nicomachean Ethics.
 Human beings can only unfold their existence in gaining what they lack from others.
 More than that, human being is in its essence a lack of self-sufficiency, a dependency on others in living together with others in some kind of habitual association practised within the usages of everyday life.
 The simplest and most rudimentary form of intercourse in which humans gain what they lack is the exchange of goods or trade, which, in its developed form, is mediated by money.
 Money, exchange and trade are therefore practically constitutive of human society and human intercourse on a very elementary, fundamental level.
 As will be further explicated below in Section 4, trade is the paradigm of human sociation, of the elementary nexus of human community in the realm of practices.

 The question of justice also arises very naturally in the context of exchange among human beings, for the question of the just allocation of beings includes in particular and especially the just and proper allocation of property, especially when goods are traded.
 Fraud, theft and robbery, for instance, can all be thought as unjust, limiting cases of exchange through which beings, i.e. material goods in this case, are allocated unjustly.
 There is much that needs to be said about the justness of exchange and the distribution of property, a topic which Aristotle deals with in depth in Book V of the Nicomachean Ethics, but at the moment only one remark has to be made, and it has to be made with respect to Heidegger.
 Heidegger never turns his thinking to the being of the exchange relations among humans, nor to the being of money and property, even when he deals in depth with the being of human practices (pra=cij, Besorgen), say, in his early phenomenological investigations on Aristotle of 1924 or Sein und Zeit (1927).(3)